jaimindesai/react-tutorial-es6-webpack/README.md

 # react-tutorail-es6-webpack
-curl --location --request POST As you mentioned that DBA installed certificate.
-I tested both the select from dual as well as the my pl/sql block script and call is working.
-Only issue with response size is very big so I take care in my script.
+As you noted, the DBA has installed the certificate.
+I have successfully tested both the "SELECT from DUAL" query and my PL/SQL block script, and the function call is functioning properly.
+The only concern is that the response size is quite large, so I will ensure to handle it appropriately in my script.